 We roast several times a week and rarely ship coffee that is more than 3 days old.
 Fresh is good!

-Coffee roasting is an art, and our roaster, Suzanne, continuously watches the bean during the process to ensure that the color and consistency match the desired roast.
+Coffee roasting is an art, and we continuously watch the bean during the process to ensure that the color and consistency match the desired roast.
 Contrary to common sense, a dark roast is lighter and less caffeinated than a medium roast.
 This is because the roasting process removes some of the bean’s natural oils and acids, leaving a dark roast with a lighter flavor.
 Most coffee professionals recommend a medium roast for Kona as more bean, instead of roast, flavor comes through, but taste is highly subjective.
 Try your favorite today.

 Our medium roast is a brown bean with a dry surface.
 This roast highlights the smooth Kona flavor, and is never harsh or bitter.
 Many say it tastes slightly nutty.
 Surprisingly, has more “kick” than our dark roast.
 Medium roast is also called “City Plus”.
 Typically the preferred roast of our East Coast and Midwestern customers.

-If you prefer to roast your own beans, we will gladly sell you green coffee.
+If you prefer to roast your own beans, we will gladly ship you green coffee.
 Our green is 100% Lions Gate Estate Kona, as is all our coffee.